andrewli-create/nntv/src/pages/course/introduction-to-music-technology-101.md

     lessons: Unlock Stereo Imaging Magic Joshua Weinfeld’s Pro Tips
   - displaynew: true
     lessons: From Confusing to Clear How Audio Compression Works
+  - displaynew: true
+    lessons: Creative Ways to Use Compression Tips for Musicians and Producers with Pouya Hamidi
 ---